 What kind of monitor will you use?

 So, did I give you enough to think about?
-Do you feel you know enough to buy a video card for your computer now?
+Do you feel you know enough to buy a graphics card for your computer now?
 Do you prefer graphics cards from Nvidia or AMD?
 Which will you buy?
 Why?
-Make sure to let me know your opinions in the comment section below, and don’t forget to check out all the video cards available online at Best Buy.
+Make sure to let me know your opinions in the comment section below, and don’t forget to check out all the graphics cards available online at Best Buy.